DanielKasse/Rainbow-song/Rainbow-song/README.md

 # Rainbow-song
 This is a Rainbow Song
-and I am writing it on a blink
+and I am writing it
+because I love Rainbows